Asynchronous One-Level and Two-Level Domain Decomposition Solvers: Domain decomposition methods

 In what follows, we will assume that \(\mat{D}_{p}\) are Boolean, i.e. their entries are either zero or one.
 This means that every (potentially shared) unknown has a special attachment with exactly one subdomain.
-Consequently,
+We will furthermore require that \(\left(\mat{D}_{p}\right)_{jj}=0\) for all surface unknowns \(j\in\mathcal{S}_{p}\).
+One way of satisfying these restrictions is to extend overlaps starting with a \emph{non-overlapping} partition and then define the special attachment via the partition.